docksal/docksal/docs/content/troubleshooting/common-issues.md

 ## Issue 15.
 Firewall blocking access to Docksal

-Visiting the project URL in your browser results in a "site can't be reached message," could be the result of a local firewall application blocking access to Docksal's canonical IP address.
+Visiting the project URL in your browser results in a "site can't be reached" message, could be the result of a local firewall application blocking access to Docksal's canonical IP address.

 Firewall configuration can also cause problems with SMB.
 See [documentation on troubleshooting Windows SMB](../troubleshooting/windows-smb#smb-ip).